karymmetwally/blog/nutrition/health.md

 The cheapness of the seed oils led to their use in animal feeds, to promote growth.
 By the 1940s, the polyunsaturated oils, including fish oils, were known to cause deterioration of the brain, muscles, and gonads in a variety of animals, and this was found to be caused mainly by their destruction of vitamin E. A little later, the disease called steatitis or yellow fat disease was found to be produced in various animals that were fed too much fish or fish oil.

-Vitamin E protects hypothalamic beta-endorphin neurons from estradiol neurotoxicity.
+Vitamin E protects
+the  hypothalamic beta-endorphin neurons from estradiol neurotoxicity.
 Desjardins GC; Beaudet A; Schipper HM; Brawer JR.

 Besides living at a high elevation or breathing extra carbon dioxide, the most certain way to increase the amount of carbon dioxide in the eye, and to prevent an excess of lactic acid, is to make sure that your thyroid function is adequate.

+### Anti-cataracts

 One man who took thyroid, USP, and vitamin E told me that his cataracts had regressed, but I haven’t known other people who tried this.